gunnarahlberg/elm-faq/index.md

 (,,) "won" "too" "tree" == ("won", "too", "tree")
 ```

-Note that `,` (the single character, not the prefix form) is not really an infix operator by itself.
+[^tupleInfix]: Note that `,` (the single character, not the prefix form) is not really an infix operator by itself.
 It's used as a syntactic separator when constructing a tuple value like `(1, 2)`.
 But just `1 , 2` alone is not a valid expression.

 ### What's the difference between `Html Msg` and `Html msg`?